 __________

-Reyna II have engraved N°, either in fronting bottom, or inside the body.
-In this last case, the logo with the double retort is engraved in fronting bottom .
-N° ranging between 2000 and ~8000, but I do not think that there exist 6000 Reyna II. (?)
+Reyna II cameras have a serial number engraved either on the lower front face or inside the body.
+In the latter case, the logo with the double horns is engraved on the lower front face.
+The serial numbers range between 2000 and approximately 8000, though I do not believe there were 6000 Reyna II cameras produced.

 Cornu Reyna II